Accounting & Tax for Crypto and Web3 Companies in Estonia

 Estonia’s corporate income tax applies to profit distributions — not to retained earnings.
 For an Estonian OÜ holding cryptocurrency, this means: a gain on BTC sold from the OÜ’s treasury increases retained earnings but does not trigger corporate income tax.
 The gain is taxed only when the OÜ distributes dividends.
 Until distribution, gains can compound and be reinvested without triggering any tax event.

-Crypto Tax Event Taxable Event?
+Transaction Taxable Event?
 Tax Basis EMTA Position Filing Required

 Buy crypto with EUR No — acquisition Cost base = EUR paid No event Record cost base

-Receive mining rewards Yes — income on receipt FMV at time of receipt = income Income — not capital gain Declare as income
+Receive mining rewards Yes — income on receipt FMV at time of receipt = income Income — not capital gain Declare as income in period of receipt

 Transfer between own wallets No — not a disposal No event Not taxable Keep records for cost basis continuity